Indiana THC Overview

 Is THC Legal in Indiana?

 In compliance with the 2018 Farm Bill, delta-9 THC is legal in Indiana as long as the THC concentration does not exceed 0.3%.
-Similarly, per Indiana Code 15-15-13, cannabinoids, derivatives, and isomers of hemp are legal in Indianans; delta-9 THC fits into this description.
+Similarly, per Indiana Code 15-15-13, cannabinoids, derivatives, and isomers of hemp are legal in Indiana; delta-9 THC fits into this description.

 All hemp-derived delta-8 THC products, except delta-8 flower, are legal in Indiana.
 In 2019, Indiana legislators passed SEA 516 (Senate Enrolled Act 516) to ban smokable hemp flower.
 The Act also criminalized the sale of smokable hemp in the state.
 There have been several legislative attempts, including House Bill 1224, to overturn this ban, but they all failed.
 Hemp-derived delta-10 THC sourced from Farm Bill-compliant hemp plants with no more than 0.3% THC is also legal in Indiana.